 Browse a list of common palliative care frequently asked questions to learn more about this important form of healthcare.
 Don’t see the answer you’re looking for?
 Call us anytime, 24/7: (800) 229-8183.

 Palliative care is a form of medical care specifically for people with serious illness.
 Any age.
-Any stage of illness.
-The goal of this “comfort” care is to improve your quality of life.
-Palliative care helps with pain.
+Any stage of illness, even the day of diagnosis.
+The goal of this “comfort” care is to improve your quality of life to help you, and those who care about you, live your best life every day.
+Palliative care addresses pain, symptoms, and stresses of serious illness.
 It can relieve pain from the illness itself, the treatment, or the effects from any other medical condition.
 Treating pain with medication and relieving side effects is an important part of palliative care.
 Find out more about the services of our South NJ palliative care program.

 Palliative care provides expert treatment of symptoms such as pain, shortness of breath, fatigue, constipation, nausea, loss of appetite, and many other symptoms.
-It devotes time to listening to you, answering any questions about your disease and treatment options, and matching treatments to individual goals.
-Palliative care also helps to coordinate and share information with all of your other doctors and health providers.
+It devotes time to listening to you, answering any questions about your disease and treatment options, and matching treatments to your goals and wishes.
+Guided by your goals, the team aligns care and treatment plans to honor your values, wishes, and preferences – all in collaboration with other physicians and providers caring for you.

 Palliative care is appropriate for anyone at any age and at any stage of serious illness.
-You can benefit from palliative care as soon as you receive a diagnosis and/or begin treatment.
+You can benefit from palliative care from the moment of diagnosis through treatment and recovery.
 You don’t have to wait until the disease has reached an advanced stage.

 Palliative care helps people living with cancer, cardiac disease such as congestive heart failure (CHF), chronic obstructive pulmonary disease (COPD), dementia, kidney failure, Alzheimer’s, HIV/AIDS, and amyotrophic lateral sclerosis (ALS) — and any other serious illness.
 You can continue seeking treatment for any chronic condition while benefiting from the comfort of palliative care.